The British Business Bank

 The Tees Valley Combined Authority was created in April 2016.
 Its purpose is to drive economic growth and job creation in the area.
 It is a partnership of five authorities; Darlington, Hartlepool, Middlesbrough, Redcar & Cleveland and Stockton-on-Tees, working closely with the Local Enterprise Partnership, wider business community and other partners to make local decisions to support the growth of their economy.
 Under the devolution deal with Government, they are taking on responsibilities previously held by Westminster and Whitehall; for transport, infrastructure, skills, business investment, housing and culture and tourism.

-In 2013, Tees Valley Unlimited, now part of the Tees Valley Combined Authority, appointed FW Capital to manage the Tees Valley Catalyst Fund.
+In 2013, Tees Valley Unlimited, now part of the Tees Valley Combined Authority, appointed FW Capital to manage the Tees Valley Catalyst Fund which closed to new applications on 31st March 2023.

 North East Local Enterprise Partnership